 - Returns habitat connectivity between terrestrial and subtidal communities

 Coastkeeper, in partnership with California State University Fullerton and California State University Long Beach are conducting a new restoration project which targets the native Olympia oyster, Ostrea lurida, and native eelgrass, Zostera marina, in an innovative integrated approach in Newport Beach, California.
 We plan to harness the sediment stabilization characteristics of each to counteract shoreline erosion and provide other critically needed environmental and economic benefits.

 Orange County Coastkeeper predicts this dual restoration approach will provide exponentially greater protection than individual restoration, as well as greater ecosystem and economic benefits than currently used man-made erosion prevention structures.
 We began implementation of the project in the summer of 2016 in Upper Newport Bay.
 Check back soon to find out more ways you can get involved!

 Funding provided by:

-The State Coastal Conservancy, The US Fish and Wildlife Service Pacific Marine and Estuarine Fish Habitat Partnership and The Honda Marine Science Foundation
+The California State Coastal Conservancy, The US Fish and Wildlife Service, Pacific Marine and Estuarine Fish Habitat Partnership, and the Honda Marine Science Foundation